 Select a privacy-focused web browser as your secret weapon

-Unlike regular browsers, these privacy-focused ones take extra measures to ensure your online activities remain confidential.
-They do this by:
+Unlike regular browsers, these take extra measures to make sure your online activities remain confidential by:

 Blocking third-party trackers, so websites can't keep tabs on what you're up to.